UD-CISC275-F21/ud-cis-scheduler-team-13/Docs/personas.md

 Engineering Major, CIS Minor, Junior Year Student.
 Juan wants to know how many classes and which classes he has to take to earn a CIS minor.
 Juan doesn't know how much room he has after his major's classes to take CS classes.
+He also doesn't know what the interesting classes are available.